turbulenz/turbulenz_engine/docs/source/turbulenz_services/datashare_api.rst

 ..
 Added in :ref:`SDK x.x.x <added_sdk_0_25_0>`.

-The ``DataShareManager`` object is an API for creating and finding data share objects.
+The ``DataShareManager`` object is an API for creating and finding :ref:`data share <datashare>` objects.
-Data shares are public key-value stores which allow games to share data or communicate asynchronously (while the receiving user is off-line) with other user's games.
+Data shares are public key-value stores which allow games to share data with other users.
+For example, data shares could be used to store the game state of an asynchronous multiplayer game (communication with users who are not required to be on-line) like Chess or Diplomacy.

-For synchronous multiplayer games (with users all playing at the same time) please use the :ref:`MultiPlayerSessionManager <multiplayersessionmanager>`.
+For real-time multiplayer games requiring low latency (games with users all playing at the same time e.g. FPS) please use the :ref:`MultiPlayerSessionManager <multiplayersessionmanager>`.

 Before using the ``DataShareManager`` make sure you understand the :ref:`user data <userdatamanager>` API and know which :ref:`game data <turbulenz_services_game_data>` API to use.